 Another benefit to pruning more often is that it helps keep the plants looking more natural and less obvious that they’ve been pruned.
 It’s a lot like getting a haircut.
 It would be a very obvious difference—long then suddenly short.
 But regular pruning maintains more of a consistent, attractive look.

-Choosing a Professional Shrub Trimming Service in Alexandria, Arlington, and Springfield, VA
+Choosing a Professional Shrub Pruning Service in Alexandria, Arlington, and Springfield, VA

-Chances are, you don’t want to have to worry about all of the hassles associated with handling shrub trimming (pruning) on your own.
+Chances are, you don’t want to have to worry about all of the hassles associated with handling shrub pruning on your own.
 You may not have realized how complicated it could be or just how many nuances are involved with pruning the right way.

 For those reasons, you may be thinking about hiring a pro.